-An indicator of mortality of older children and young adolescents aged 5-14 years (${10}q_5$) has been included in this report for the first time.
+An indicator of the mortality of older children and young adolescents aged 5-14 years (1095) was introduced in the previous report.
 Global estimates have highlighted concerns that although mortality is low, most of these deaths are preventable and the need for the public health community not to lose sight of the fact that decades of growth and development in the transition to adulthood also involve complex processes and crucial ages or age-intervals or periods in the life cycle that are sensitive to intervention (Bundy et al, 2018).
-There has been a general improvement in mortality in this age group globally since 1990 (UN IGME, 2018; Patten et al 2015) although variations, associated with socio-economic conditions have been observed between countries as well as a consistent gender differential with rates for males being higher than for females (Global Burden of Disease Child and Adolescent Health Collaboration, 2015).
-The global improvement has resulted across all causes of death excepting for HIV and mental health problems.
-Our estimates from 2000 onwards reflect a similar gender differential but reveal a contrary trend has been experienced in South Africa.
-In contrast to the downward trend, the South African rates increased reaching a maximum in 2005.
-This was then followed by downward trends with specific increases observed in 2010 and 2012.
-It is not clear whether these increases resulted from efforts to improve registration of deaths in those years.
-Despite the divergent time trends, the rate of South African females was very similar to the global average rate in 2000 and 2017, i.e. at the beginning and the end of the study period (GBD2017, 2018).
-However, the rate of South African males was slightly higher than the global average rate in both these years which may reflect a higher than average mortality rate from injuries.
-The 3rd Disease Control Priorities project has identified two costeffective and scalable health interventions during older childhood years (5-9 years) and adolescence (10-19 years) to provide phase-specific support across the life cycle (Bundy et al, 2018).
-Their work demonstrates the importance of securing the gains of investment in the first 1000 days, enabling substantial catch-up from early growth failure, and leveraging improved learning from concomitant education investments.
+There has been a general improvement in mortality in this age group globally since 1990 (UN IGME, 2018; Patten et al 2015) although variations, associated with socio-economic conditions, have been observed between countries as well as a consistent gender differential with rates for males being higher than for females (Global Burden of Disease Child and Adolescent Health Collaboration, 2015).
+Although the mortality rates have declined, and South Africa is keeping more children alive, greater attention is needed to prevent illness and injury and promote optimal health, growth and development which include key challenges of malnutrition, HIV, violence and mental health conditions (Lake et al., 2019).
+The 3rd Disease Control Priorities project has identified two cost-effective and scalable health interventions during older childhood years (5-9 years) and adolescence (10-19 years) to provide phase-specific support across the life cycle (Bundy et al, 2018).
+Their work demonstrates the importance of securing the gains of investment in the first 1 000 days, enabling substantial catch-up from early growth failure, and leveraging improved learning from concomitant education investments.
 It also highlights that interventions are required in the middle of childhood growth and consolidation phase (5-9 years), when infection and malnutrition constrain growth, and mortality is higher than previously recognised; the adolescent growth spurt (10-14 years), when substantial changes place commensurate demands on good diet and health; and the adolescent phase of growth and consolidation (15-19 years), when new responses are needed to support brain maturation.

 Life expectancy at age 60 is a useful summary of the mortality experienced by older South Africans.
-During a period of rapid improvement to the life expectancy at birth, the mortality rates in older ages have shown little change.
-The life expectancy at age 60 has been about 15 years for men since 2000 and 19 years for women for the same period, suggesting that health care for older South Africans has shown little improvement.
-The World Population Prospects estimates that the global average life expectancy at age 60 years for the period 2000-2005 was 19.1 years and projected that it would increase to 20.7 years in the period 2015-2020 (UN, 2017).
+As reported previously, the mortality rates in older ages have shown little change despite considerable change in the life expectancy at birth.
+The life expectancy at age 60 has been about 15 years for men and 19 years for women since 2000.
+The average life expectancy at age 60 years was 17.9 years in 2018.
+This is lower than the estimate of global average life expectancy at age 60 years of 20.7 years for the period 2015-2020 (UN, 2019).
 A study of trends in life expectancy in high income countries found that improvements in these countries mostly arose through improvements in mortality over the age of 65 years (Ho and Hendi, 2018).
 As South Africa grapples with achieving universal health coverage and the implementation of the National Health Insurance, this will be an important indicator to monitor.